Bounded-confidence opinion models with random-time interactions: Single-process BCMs

 To quantify the amount of consensus in a simulation of a single-process BCM, we calculate the order parameter

 When $Q = 1$, all agents have the same opinion and the system is in its most ordered phase.
-Conversely, when $Q = 1/N$ (where $N$ is the number of agents), each agent has a different opinion, and the system is in its least ordered phase.
+Conversely, when $Q = 1/N$ (where $N$ is the number of agents), each agent has a different opinion, so the system is in its least ordered phase.
 In practice, we often relax the condition $\mathbbm{1}_{x_i = x_j}$ by instead using $\mathbbm{1}_{|x_i - x_j| < \texttt{tol}}$ (where $\texttt{tol}$ is a tolerance parameter) to hasten the convergence of simulations.

-In Figure \ref{fig: SP-expectation}, we compute the mean of the order parameter for the synchronous single-process BCM \eqref{eq: HK-random} for different WTDs and approximate the expected order parameters for the same models using \eqref{eq: HK_approx}.
-As we increase the number of simulations, we observe that the time-dependent order parameters become smoother for the continuous WTDs (i.e., the exponential, Gamma, and uniform WTDs) and that the trajectories of the approximate expected order parameters closely match those of the mean order parameters for all WTDs.
+In Figure \ref{fig: SP-expectation}, we compute the mean of the order parameter $Q(\bm x)$ for the synchronous single-process BCM \eqref{eq: HK-random} for different ITDs and approximate the expected order parameters for the same models using \eqref{eq: HK_approx}.
+We distinguish between sample means $\langle \cdot \rangle$ and expectations $\mathbb{E}[\cdot]$ of quantities.
+We consider renewal processes $R(t)$ with the ITDs

+where $\mathbbm{1}_S$ denotes the indicator function on the set $S$.
+All ITDs have the same mean value $\mu$.
+As we increase the number of simulations, we observe that the time-dependent order parameters become smoother for the continuous ITDs (i.e., the exponential, Gamma, and uniform ITDs) and that the trajectories of the approximate expected order parameters closely match the trajectories of the mean order parameters for all ITDs.